Griddles & Group Cooking

 Why a Portable Griddle Changes Camp Cooking

 A camp stove with one small pot works for two people.
 Feed eight to twelve and you need surface area.
-A portable griddle — the Blackstone line is the most popular — gives you a flat-top cooking zone the size of a diner grill.
+A portable tabletop griddle — the Blackstone 17" and 22" models are the camping-sized ones — gives you a flat-top cooking zone without filling the truck.
 One person can run proteins while another handles sides.
 Cleanup is one flat surface instead of four pots.

 Griddles shine for: smash burgers, breakfast spreads (eggs, bacon, pancakes), fajitas, fried rice, and grilled sandwiches.